unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 versus one cycle and a much longer runway.
 <br/><br/>

-There is no silver bullet to success in product development.
+There is no silver bullet to <a href="https://review.firstround.com/series/product-market-fit/">success in product development</a>.
 Failures are disappointing, but we can alleviate their impact by learning concrete lessons about users and the market.
 When there is room to fail, there is more room for risk-taking and creativity and better chances for innovation.
 Startups shy away from having a process for new product development because of the connotation of